Kimhsta/Kimhsta/README.md

 # Hi 👋!
 I'm Kiki Mahesta

-As a passionate individual in the field of technology, I am constantly exploring new tools and trends to enhance my skills.
-I enjoy working on projects that challenge me and help me grow as a developer.
+As a 4th-semester student majoring in Computer Science (Teknik Informatika), I am passionate about **front-end web and mobile development** as well as **UI/UX design**.
+I constantly explore new tools and trends to enhance my skills and enjoy working on projects that challenge me to grow as a developer and designer.
 Let's connect and collaborate!

 <!-- ## 🌐 Socials: -->